1998greenmustang/altair-terminal-renderer/README.md

 # altair-terminal-renderer

-`altair_term.py` adds a new render to your Altair instance (and automatically selects it)
+`altair_term.py` adds a new renderer to your Altair instance (and automatically selects it)

 This allows you to display `alt.chart`s in the Python REPL or IPython or PTPython or whatever.